 Let us begin by analyzing the industry structure using Porter’s five forces framework.

-- Power of suppliers: Industries with few suppliers have greater credit risk.
+- Bargaining power of suppliers: Industries with few suppliers have greater credit risk.
 Fewer suppliers → limited negotiating power → customers have no control over frequent price raise.

-- Power of buyers/customers: Industries with few buyers have greater credit risk.
+- Bargaining power of buyers/customers: Industries with few buyers have greater credit risk.
 Buyers have negotiating power.